10d9e/chatp2p/README.md

 ### Configuring the Boostrap Daemon on macos/linux/*nix

+To run the bootstrap node as a background process:

+1. Create/edit a script `vi bootstrap_chatp2p.sh`
+2. Add the following contents:
 ``` bash
 #!/bin/bash

 ./chatp2p-linux -daemon -port 1984 -use-key > chatp2p-test.log 2>&1 &
 ```
+3. Update the execute permissions: `chmod +x bootstrap_chatp2p.sh`
+4. Run it: `./bootstrap_chatp2p.sh`.
+This will start up the node as a background process.
+5. To check that it is still up and running: `ps aux | grep chatp2p`
+6. To check the logs: `cat ~/.config/chatp2p/chatp2p.log`

 ## Connecting to bootstrap nodes
 If we want to connect clients to our bootstrap node and another known node, we can issue the following command: